In this article:

 Recommended Snacks for People With Diabetes

-The following are my top 10 balanced snack recommendations.
+The following are my top 10 balanced snack recommendations for diabetics.
 All of these snacks are high-fiber carbs + protein + healthy fat.

 1. Chia seed pudding